 Purpose

-This statement is used to create an external table in a database.
+This statement is used to create a new external table in the database.

-When you create an external table, you must specify the file path and file format of the data.
-After the external table is created, you can use it to read data from the external storage service.
-An external table is read-only.
-You can use an external table in a query statement, but you cannot perform DML operations on an external table.
-An external table does not support constraints or indexes.
+When creating an external table, you need to define the file path and file format of the data.
+After that, users can read data from the external storage service through the external table.
+External tables are read-only and can be used in query statements, but DML operations cannot be performed on them.
+External tables do not support defining constraints or creating indexes.

 Syntax